Autonomous Virtual Beings (AVB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Autonomous Virtual Beings Historical Price

-According to the latest data gathered on Autonomous Virtual Beings live price page, the current price of Autonomous Virtual Beings is 0.00230628USD.
-The circulating supply of Autonomous Virtual Beings(AVB) is 999.94M AVB , giving it a market capitalization of $2.31M.
+According to the latest data gathered on Autonomous Virtual Beings live price page, the current price of Autonomous Virtual Beings is 0.00214919USD.
+The circulating supply of Autonomous Virtual Beings(AVB) is 999.94M AVB , giving it a market capitalization of $2.15M.

 The Autonomous Virtual Beings Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AVB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.